tomxiong/tcpserver/README.md

 [![Rust](https://github.com/tomxiong/tcpserver/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/tomxiong/tcpserver/actions/workflows/test.yml)

 # What is the project?
-tcpserver is a simple TCP response server which can print message at server console and echo it to client.
+* tcpserver is a simple TCP response server which can print message at server console and echo it to client.
 I build this project for my homeworks of studying substrate development.

 # Change logs:
- [x] Implement a simple echo tcp server with Rust std library 2022-07-08
+ [x] Implement a simple echo tcp server with Rust std library 2022-07-08 [*] Implement three example code for traffic light, sum some u32 values and use generic and trait feature

 # How to build it?
 ```shell